-Figure 18 shows the area south of the Black Hills, excerpted from Sheet 2 of Carter and Redden, 199924.
+Figure 18 shows the area south of the Black Hills, excerpted from Sheet 2 of Carter and Redden, 1999.
 In this figure the red lines are elevation contours along the top of the Minnelusa Formation.
 The springs shown in Figure 18 are located inside the green oval.
 Based on the elevation of the top of the Minnelusa Formation shown in the area where springs occur south of the Black Hills, the top of the Minnelusa Formation is at a higher elevation at this location than at the Dewey-Burdock Project Site.
-Figure 18 shows how the Cottonwood, Chilson and Cascade anticlines affect the Minnelusa Formation elevation.
-The Class V injectate from the Dewey-Burdock site would have to flow uphill to reach the location of these springs.
+Figure 18 shows how the Cottonwood, Chilson and Cascade anticlines affect the Minnelusa Formation of these springs.
 Based on the potentiometric surface contours in Figure 17, the flow path of Class V injectate would be deflected to the south by the Chilson and Cascade anticlines and would have to flow uphill to reach these springs where Minnelusa and Madison groundwater flows to the surface.

-23 Strobel et al., 2000, Potentiometric Surface of the Minnelusa Aquifer in the Black Hills Area, South Dakota, USGS Hydrologic Investigations Atlas HA-745-C, Sheet 2 of 2.
+&lt;sup>23 Strobel et al., 2000, Potentiometric Surface of the Minnelusa Aquifer in the Black Hills Area, South Dakota, USGS Hydrologic Investigations Atlas HA-745-C, Sheet 2 of 2.

-24 Carter and Redden, 1999, Altitude of the Top of the Madison Limestone in the Black Hills Area, South Dakota, USGS Hydrologic Investigations Atlas HA-744-D, Sheet 2 of 2.
+&lt;sup>24 Carter and Redden, 1999, Altitude of the Top of the Madison Limestone in the Black Hills Area, South Dakota, USGS Hydrologic Investigations Atlas HA-744-D, Sheet 2 of 2.